2010 Copiapó mining accident: Background

 Chile's long tradition in mining has made the country the world's top producer of copper.
-An average of 34 people per year since 2000 have died in mining accidents in Chile, with a high of 43 in 2008, according to figures from the state regulatory agency "National Geology and Mining Service" (Servicio Nacional de Geología y Minería de Chile abbreviated to SERNAGEOMIN).
+In the 2000–2010 period an average of 34 people per year died in mining accidents in Chile, with a high of 43 in 2008, according to figures from the state regulatory agency "National Geology and Mining Service" (Servicio Nacional de Geología y Minería de Chile abbreviated to SERNAGEOMIN).

 The mine is owned by the San Esteban Mining Company, (Compañía Minera San Esteban abbreviated to CMSE), a company notorious for operating unsafe mines.
 According to an official with the non-profit Chilean Safety Association, (Asociación Chilena de Seguridad, also known as ACHS) eight workers died at the San José site between 1998 and 2010 while CMSE was fined 42 times between 2004 and 2010 for breaching safety regulations.
 The mine was shut down temporarily in 2007 when relatives of a miner killed in an accident sued the company; but the mine reopened in 2008 despite non-compliance with regulations.
 Due to budget constraints, there were only three inspectors for the Atacama Region's 884 mines during the period leading up to the most recent collapse.

 Prior to the accident, CMSE had ignored warnings over unsafe working conditions in its mines.
 According to Javier Castillo, secretary of the trade union that represents San José's miners, the company's management operates "without listening to the voice of the workers when they say that there is danger or risk".
 "Nobody listens to us.
 Then they say we're right.
 If they had believed the workers, we would not be lamenting this now", said Gerardo Núñez, head of the union at a nearby Candelaria Norte mine.

 Chilean copper mine workers are among the highest-paid miners in South America.
 Although the accident has called mine safety in Chile into question, serious incidents at large mines are rare, particularly those owned by the state copper mining company (Codelco) or by multinational companies.
 However, smaller mines such as the one at Copiapó have generally lower safety standards.
 Wages at the San Jose Mine were around 20% higher than at other Chilean mines due to its poor safety record.

+A similar but smaller-scale accident occurred in 1964 in Andacollo, in which seven trapped miners were rescued by ENAMI.

 Collapse

 The collapse occurred at 14:00 CLT on 5 August 2010.

 Access to the depths of the mine was by a long helical roadway.

 One man, an ore-truck driver, was able to get out, but a group of 33 men were trapped deep inside.
 A thick dust cloud caused by the rock fall blinded the miners for as much as six hours.

 Initially, the trapped miners tried to escape through ventilation shafts, but the ladders required by safety codes were missing.
 Luis Urzúa, the shift supervisor, gathered his men in a room called a "refuge" and organized them and their resources.
 Teams were sent out to assess the vicinity.